 If paid advertising is one of your core marketing channels - and it increasingly is due to frequent algorithm changes at Google and Facebook - it’s time to craft your paid ads and user experiences more carefully.
 Rather than just track cost per click (CPC) or cost per acquisition (CPA), you should focus on the more relevant metric: the return on investment (ROI) of your paid campaigns.

-By following these steps, and tailoring your message to addressing top questions and concerns, you will likely capture more leads for your follow-up email and video marketing efforts.
+By following these steps, and tailoring your message to addressing top questions and concerns, you will improve your Google Ads conversion journey and capture more leads for your follow-up email and video marketing efforts.
 Unless you’re a direct response marketer, don’t be greedy and ask for the sale too soon.
 Instead, strive to capture fewer but more qualified leads that will convert at a much higher rate further down your funnel.